-The saying, ‘A stitch in time saves nine,’ is well-known to a lot of people.
-When considering Ambien dementia, this traditional saying takes on a new meaning.
+The famous phrase, ‘A stitch in time saves nine,’ is familiar to many individuals.
+In the context of Ambien dementia, this age-old saying gains a new significance.

 The potential connection between Ambien use and cognitive decline has sparked growing concern among healthcare professionals and patients alike.